ramibch/articles/python/write text-in-an-image/en.md

+# How to print text on an image using Python

 In this small article I will show how you can get an image with text (right on the next image) from a template one (left).